Stay informed

 1 Office news

-2 Rush Hour HR – March 12, 2024 – cancelled
+2 Rush Hour HR – March 12, 2024 – canceled

 3 Social inspector Franz Kafka

-If the minimum wage is then hypothetically 2,000 euros and the employee receives a cash wage of 1,950 euros plus the private use of a company car, an employer may conclude that he pays more than the minimum wage.
+If the minimum wage is hypothetically €2,000 and the employee receives a cash salary of €1,950 plus the private use of a company car, an employer may conclude that he is paying more than the minimum wage.

-The inspector asks the employer to “correct” the wages.
-This leads to the hallucinatory situation that the employer has to increase the gross salary in money for an employee who already enjoys a benefit for which he does not have to pay social security contributions and on which he pays a rather symbolic tax.
-For a (diesel) car costing 30,000 euros, it will be taxed at a maximum of 200 euros per month.
-Do the math, if that employee drives 2,000 km per month privately (including commuting), he has already spent 200 euros on fuel alone.
+The inspector asks the employer to "correct" the wages.
+This leads to the absurd situation of having to increase the gross wage in cash for an employee who already receives a benefit for which they don't have to pay social security contributions and for which they pay a rather symbolic tax.
+For a (diesel) car worth €30,000, they will be taxed at a maximum of €200 per month.
+Just think: if that employee drives 2,000 km per month privately (including commuting), they've already spent that €200 on fuel alone.

-In Fundamental Rights and Social Security I wrote in 2016 that this indirectly discriminates against certain groups of employees, including women and workers.
+In 2016, in Fundamental Rights and Social Security, I already wrote that this indirectly discriminates against certain groups of employees, including women and workers.

-Ludo Vermeulen, lawyer-partner
+Ludo Vermeulen, Partner lawyer

 ludo.vermeulen@mploy.be